 While it’s very helpful to have a great brochure to send to prospective families, it’s through this touch-point that you have an opportunity to capture an email address and get these prospective parents onto your list.

 Before we implemented this “request a brochure” CTA on every page of the camp website, there were only a small number of inquiries during the off-season.
 This changed to hundreds each month as the camp season approached.

 This was great because 50% of these folks were opting in to our mailing list.
 How did we make that happen?
 Simple, we used real-world scarcity as motivation on the brochure request form and it worked really well.

 Here’s the CTA we used:

 Get notified when camp enrollment is nearing capacity.
 Get notified of events, open houses, reunions, deadlines, and important safety and health info.

-Giving people some real reason to be “in the know” is a lot more effective than saying, “join our mailing list.”
+Giving people some real reason to be “in the know” is much more effective than saying, “join our mailing list.”
 Sounds simple, but it’s highly important to word your CTA’s well.

-Once your prospects are on your list, you have an opportunity to send them a lead nurturing sequence of emails once a week or whatever interval you choose.
-This email sequence can be tailored for the interests of your prospect.
+Once your prospects are on your list, you have an opportunity to send them a lead-nurturing sequence of emails once a week or at whatever interval you choose.
+This email sequence can be tailored to the interests of your prospect.